Lynching of the Ruggles brothers

-The Lynching of the Ruggles brothers took place on July 24, 1892 in Redding, California.
+The lynching of the Ruggles brothers took place on July 24, 1892, in Redding, California, United States.

 History

 Brothers John and Charles Ruggles thought that they could make some easy money by robbing a stagecoach.
 John, a sex addict and ex-convict, had lost his wife to illness and had left his young daughter to live with relatives while he went to live off the land in the Sierra Nevada mountains.
 Concerned about his brother's well-being, Charles sought him out in the mountains.
-Charles had been robbing stagecoaches throughout California and Nevada with a man called Arizona Pete, and talked John into joining him on the outlaw trail.
+John had been robbing stagecoaches throughout California and Nevada with a man called Arizona Pete, and talked Charles into joining him on the outlaw trail.

 On May 10, 1892, the brothers robbed the Weaverville stage, but the take was small.
 The men settled on a location on top of a hill five miles north of Redding to pull off their next robbery.
 The stage would be moving slowly, and the horses would be tired from the uphill journey.
 The brothers stopped the stage on May 12, 1892, and everything went according to plan, until Charles was hit with buckshot fired by a guard riding inside the coach.
 More shots rang out, and soon passenger George Suhr, driver Johnny Boyce and guard Amos "Buck" Montgomery were all wounded.
 John Ruggles ran up to Montgomery and shot the seriously wounded man in the back, killing him.

 Boyce regained control of his team and drove off as fast as the horses could run.
 John, thinking that Charles was mortally wounded, said goodbye to his brother, grabbed the money and fled the scene.
 A posse found Charles where he was shot and took him into custody.
 His wounds looked worse than they were, and he was soon recovering in the Redding jail.

 Under questioning by Wells Fargo detective John Thacker, Charles admitted that the other robber was his brother John.
 A reward of eleven hundred dollars was placed on John's head.
 John Ruggles was arrested while eating a meal at a restaurant in his hometown of Woodland, California, by a Yolo County deputy sheriff.
 Taken by train to Redding, John was overcome with joy upon seeing that his brother was not dead.